MuhtasimTanmoy/notebook/Protocols/XMPP.md

 ### XMPP Core

+-  Core
--   Core — information about the core XMPP technologies for XML streaming
+   — Information about the core XMPP technologies for XML streaming
+-  Jingle
--   Jingle — SIP-compatible multimedia signalling for voice, video, file transfer, and other applications
+   — SIP compatible multimedia signalling for voice, video, file transfer, and other applications
--   Multi-user chat — flexible, multi-party communication
+-  Multi-user chat
+   — Flexible, multi-party communication
+-  Pubsub
--   Pubsub — alerts and notifications for data syndication, rich presence, and more
+   — Alerts and notifications for data syndication, rich presence, and more

-#### rosters ( Contact List )  subscriptions  and presence
+#### Rosters ( Contact List ) subscriptions  and presence

 Basically your client (gajim, pidgin, adium, etc) sends packets (XML) to a router (XMPP "server") that determines who gets to see a copy of that packet.